-- offered our parent carer voice to improve letters that parent carers receive. - have termly meetings, joined by SENDIASS, to raise issues and proffer potential solutions, including co producing FAQs and letters with Educational Psychology and SAT. - Regularly discussed the need for better communications with the Local Authority - Continue to attend the Local Authorities EHCP improvement plan steering group to make parent carer voice heard within this forum - Working in partnership with the LA to be sure the SEND information hub is providing basic information so that parent carers do not have to phone SAT to obtain this.
-Information is readily available. - Continue to urge the LA and health to provide more, earlier, better for children and young people with SEND in Cambridgeshire which will be more cost effective by meeting needs sooner in the hope that this may prevent children and young people from ever needing high needs support. - Continue to offer termly education participation sessions for professionals and parent carers to network and discuss issues in the system openly together.
+- offered our parent carer voice to improve letters that parent carers receive. - worked closely with the Statutory Assessment Team to ask them to improve their communication about waiting times for assessments. - held termly meetings, joined by SENDIASS, to raise issues and proffer potential solutions, including co producing FAQs and letters with Educational Psychology and SAT. - Regularly discussed the need for better communications with the Local Authority - Continue to attend the Local Authorities EHCP improvement plan steering group to make parent carer voice heard within this forum - Working in partnership with the LA to be sure the SEND information hub is providing basic information so that parent carers do not have to phone SAT to obtain this.
+Information is readily available. - Continue to urge the LA and health to provide more, earlier, better for children and young people with SEND in Cambridgeshire which will be more cost effective by meeting needs sooner in the hope that this may prevent children and young people from ever needing high needs support. - Continue to offer termly education participation sessions for professionals and parent carers to network and discuss issues in the system openly together. - Ensured the voice of parent carers was heard within the area SEND inspection in this area so that the inspection team could be clear that this was a known issue. - Raised the issue regularly with the Local Authority when they were making decisions about their priority areas in the new Inclusion for All strategy.